Jane's Longbow 2

 Longbow 2 is the sequel to Jane's AH-64D Longbow from Jane's Combat Simulations.
 The game was developed by Origin Systems with executive producer Andy Hollis on board, and released by Electronic Arts on November 13, 1997.

 Gameplay

 2D cockpit view.
 The game also features a 3D cockpit with a Voodoo or a Voodoo Rush card.

-This is an simulation game for PC where the player is a pilot of an AH-64D Apache Longbow helicopter.
+This is a simulation game for PC where the player is a pilot of an AH-64D Apache Longbow helicopter.
 A fully dynamic campaign engine is used to create challenging missions and a random mission generator can be used to create a wide variety of missions.
 Gameplay is dynamic in the sense that new missions are generated automatically.
 The game features a command structure, allowing the player to command other helicopters, including OH-58 Kiowa scouts and UH-60 Black Hawk transports.
 The game's primary campaign features a fictional war between the United States and the Islamic Republic of Iran in which Iranian forces invade nearby Azerbaijan in early to mid 1990s.